 Pullen’s Gate/Brockless Cottage

 In 1836 Thomas Whorwood (Lord of the Manor of Headington) put up for sale much of the land of Headington Manor, including the whole of the Pullen’s Lane area.
-It is clear that the farmhouse now called Pullen’s Gate had not yet been built, as no such house was mentioned in the auction catalogue.
+Tthe farmhouse now called Pullen’s Gate had probably not yet been built, as no such house was mentioned in the auction catalogue.